 - Attract undergraduate science, mathematics, engineering, and liberal studies majors to STEM teaching careers by providing them with professional identities as researchers as well as educators

-- Allow future STEM teachers to gain first-hand experience within applied research settings
+- Allow future STEM teachers to gain first-hand experience in applied research settings

 - Cultivate increased interest and prestige in the teaching profession to address the severe shortage of STEM teachers